3.9K 2.7K 576 4.9K

 4 Boosts Memory

 Writing things down helps to reinforce your memory.
-More people remember something they thought, wrote down, and read again.
+More people remember a thought that has been written down, even if it hasn’t been read again.
+Although reading your written thoughts further enhances your memory.
 Repetition caters to memory.
-If you want to remember better, start writing things down.
+If you want to remember things better, start writing them down.

 5 Sparks Creativity